toolhouseai/toolhouse-sdk-typescript/README.md

   const openAiMessage = await toolhouse.runTools(chatCompletion)
   console.log(openAiMessage)
 ```
-body: The content required to execute tools, provided in the format specific to OpenAI or Anthropic.
+body: The content required to execute tools, provided in the format specific to OpenAI, Anthropic or Vercel
 append: Optional.
 If true, the response is appended to the original message.
 requestConfig: Optional.
 Provides configuration like headers and query parameters.
 Returns: A list of responses from the tools, depending on the provider.